 The world’s first medical device to detect shock and high blood pressure in pregnant women could cut maternal deaths in developing countries by up to 25%, saving more than 70,000 lives a year.

 The hand-held device measures blood pressure and pulse to calculate the impending risk of shock.
-The Cradle VSA will prevent deaths by detecting the signs of shock and high blood pressure early, and is now available to buy through APEC for £20.00 + £2.85 p&p (UK only – international rates available, contact firstname.lastname@example.org).
+The Cradle VSA may prevent deaths by detecting the signs of shock and high blood pressure early, and is now available to buy through APEC starting at £40.00 + £3.50 p&p (UK only – international rates available, contact firstname.lastname@example.org).
 You can place your order online using our payment button on the right.

 The device requires minimal training.
 It has a traffic light system that clearly indicates the risk of shock or high blood pressure:

 - green if a woman is not at risk

 - amber if she needs to be carefully monitored